What Is Peripheral Artery Disease (PAD)?

 I think it is worth stepping back and looking at the big picture one more time, because the numbers are sobering.

-The regions carrying the highest burden are South Asia and Sub-Saharan Africa.
-And critically, most deaths in PAD patients are not caused by the leg disease itself — they are caused by heart attacks and strokes, which reflects exactly what I said at the beginning: PAD is a window into the health of your entire cardiovascular system.
+The regions carrying the highest burden of Peripheral Artery Disease (PAD) are South Asia and Sub-Saharan Africa.
+And critically, most deaths in PAD patients are not caused by the leg disease itself—they are caused by heart attacks and strokes, which reflects exactly what I said at the beginning: PAD is a window into the health of your entire cardiovascular system.

 Global Distribution Map